Build Mobile Apps With Zero Coding

 When writing ASP.NET applications for wired clients, you'll often want to disable the view state to enhance your application's speed.
 This is because the runtime distributes view state information to the client in a way that's similar to the hidden variables you learned about earlier, and sending large amounts of data between the client and server places a large overhead on the network.
 However, mobile applications are different.
 For applications built with the Mobile Internet Toolkit, Microsoft changed the implementation of view state because of the extreme bandwidth limitations placed on those clients.
 For mobile Web applications, the runtime saves view state information in the session and doesn't send that information to the client it only sends the client an identifier.

-Get All The Support And Guidance You Need To Be A Success At Dominating Apps.
-This Book Is One Of The Most Valuable Resources In The World When It Comes To Becoming The Godfather Of Smart Phone Apps.
+Get All The Support And Guidance You Need To Finally Be A Success At Using Android.
+This Book Is One Of The Most Valuable Resources In The World When It Comes To Playing With the Hottest Android Tablet.